Community Council Elections for Carnbee & Arncroach Community Council and Freuchie Community Council - 30th June 2022

 If anyone is interested in re-establishing one of the inactive community councils you will need to organise a petition and get it signed by 20 electors (people who are on the electoral register) from the community council area.
 A template petition is available here.

-- (1) Scheme for the Establishment of Community Councils in Fife
+- The Scheme of Establishment for Community Councils (2021)

 - Community Council petition template

 - Declaration of Acceptance of Office - Form

 - Summary of Insurance Cover